FLIR/Lepton/design_doc_and_porting_guide.md

 ### Pixel data extraction
 The `extract_pixel_data()` function places image data into its `pixel_data` parameter.
-Its `done` output parameter will be set to 1 for all Lepton 2.X frames, or when the last subframe from a Lepton 3.X has been received, and signals that the full frame of pixel data is ready for storage or transmission (the same unchanged `pixel_data` buffer should be passed in until `done` is set to 1).
+Its `done` output parameter will be set to 1 for all unique Lepton 2.X frames, or when the last subframe from a Lepton 3.X has been received, and signals that the full frame of pixel data is ready for storage or transmission (the same unchanged `pixel_data` buffer should be passed in until `done` is set to 1).